 Adding a single image to your page or post enhances the SEO?

-And many other questions must be in your mind or I had in my mind as a beginner.
+And many other questions must be in your mind or I had in my mind as a beginner too.
 When I was a beginner in the field of SEO even, I use to have these type of questions for sure.
 But now I am clear and have understood that even a single image in the blog post can enhance the SEO of our post or page.

-So today in this post I will be telling you how you can do better SEO with image optimization and rank of the Google SERPs.
+So today in this post I will be telling you how you can do better SEO image optimization and rank of the Google SERPs.

 Why are Images important?

 A good image can say a thousand words without even actually reading the content with which the image is attached.
 Many people including me judge a post by the image or images in it.
 Becuase an attractive image can get the intention of the people easily.
 So, I recommend you to use an image which reflects the image for the post.